huhuhang/contributing-guidelines/chatgpt-prompts.md

 - the lab is about {{Python Classes and Objects}}.
 - the lab is step-by-step.
 - include code examples from simple to complex.
-- Include an introduction and a summary.
+- include an introduction and a summary.
 - using a markdown format.
 ```